lamassuiot/lamassu-kubernetes-chart/README.md

 * Make sure your ingress controller has the SSL Passthrough enabled, otherwise the Lamassu chart won't work as expected.
 Refer to the Prerequisites > Ingress Controller section

 * Depending on how the nginx ingress controller is installed, it may not pick the provisioned Ingress, and thus, no traffic will be routed through it.
-In those cases, run this commands and make sure your nginx ingress controller picks Lamassu's Ingress deffinitions:
+In those cases, run this commands and make sure your nginx ingress controller picks Lamassu's Ingress definitions: